drseg/swift-fsm/README.md

 #### Mixing blocks and pipes

-Pipes can and must be used inside blocks, whereas blocks cannot be opened after pipes
+Pipes can and must be used inside blocks, whereas blocks cannot be opened after pipes.

 ```swift
 define(.locked) {